 List of key services offered: Exercise and wellness sessions, information sessions, vaccination support, personal protective equipment distribution, day program for frail seniors with Alzheimer’s, dementia and stroke, community gardens, socialization, cooking sessions, technology education, tablet distribution, provincial technology advisory committee, and capacity building workshops.

 Most of the services in 2020-2021 were online through zoom.
-However, activities like gardening and in person meeting of small groups took place at the head office outdoor as per guidelines from the Ontario Government.
+However, activities like gardening and in-person meetings of small groups took place at the head office outdoor as per guidelines from the Ontario Government.
 HOPE Resource Hub SALC offered more interactions to clients than pre-covid.
-In a survey seniors identified that they were more engaged due to the availability of tablets, technical training & support, familiarity with technology and available online programs from HOPE Resource Hub.
+In a survey, seniors identified that they were more engaged due to the availability of tablets, technical training & support, familiarity with technology and available online programs from HOPE Resource Hub.

 1. Physical activities (Such as music, yoga, chair fitness, Bingo, social interactions, gardening)

 2. Educational activities (Such as language classes), technology classes (using smartphones, tablets, email, apps), guest speakers

 3. Health and Wellness (such as diabetes management, foot care clinics, falls prevention, nutrition and meal planning, mental health, COVID awareness, reducing vaccine hesitancy, hepatitis C, others)